Guyhirn Chapel of Ease: Description

 The building has remained largely unchanged throughout its existence, and its design retains an austere Puritan aesthetic; constructed of brick and Barnack stone, with five windows of clear leaded glass set in stone mullions.
-The roof is of red pantiles topped by a small wooden bellcote containing a 17th century bell dated 1637.
+The roof is of red pantiles topped by a small wooden bellcote containing a bell dated 1637.

 The interior consists of close-set oak pews, which prevented the congregation kneeling for prayer, a practice disapproved of by Puritans.
 There is little decoration, with a low plastered ceiling, brick paving, clear glass and plain walls, meaning the congregation's focus is on the spoken word of the minister in the raised pulpit.
-Rows of hat pegs on the walls allow for large 17th century headwear to be hung.
+Rows of hat pegs on the walls allow for large 17th-century headwear to be hung.
 Two Regency-era ventilators in the ceiling are the only later decorative elements.